-(Mark One) X ANNUAL REPORT PURSUANT TO SEC OF 1934 TION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the fiscal year ar ended December 31, 2018 OR TRANSITION REPORT PURSUANT TO ACT OF 1934 SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE For the transition per Commission riod from to File Number 001-15283 IHOP Applebee's Dine Bra ands Global, Inc. istrant as specified in its charter) Delaware 95-3038279 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 450 North Brand Boulevard, Glendale, California 91203-2306 (Address of principal executive offices) (Zip Code) er, including area code: (818) 240-6055 Securities registere ed pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, \$.01 Par Value New York Stock Exchange Securities registere ed pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes ⊠ No □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 1. on 13 or Section 15(d) of the Act.
-Yes □ No ⊠ • led by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding rts), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ mark whether the registrant has submitted electronically every Interest the preceding 12 months (or for such shorter period that the registrant has submitted electronically every Interest that the registrant has submitted electronically every electronically every electronical electronic active Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( $\S 232.405$ of trant was required to submit such files).
-Yes $\boxtimes$ No $\square$ alation S-K (§232.405) is not contained herein, and will not be contained, to the best of reference in Part III of this Form 10-K or any amendment to this Form 10-K. ⊠ d filer, a non-accelerated filer, smaller reporting company or an emerging growth company.
-See ," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer □ Smaller reporting company □ Smaller reporting company □ Emerging growth company □

-DOCUMENTS INCORPORATED BY REFERENCE
+(Mark One)

+Х ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2018 OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE 0 ACT OF 1934

+For the transition period from to Commission File Number 001-15283

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization) 450 North Brand Boulevard, Glendale, California (Address of principal executive offices)

+Registrant's telephone number, including area code: (818) 240-6055

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class

+Common Stock, \$.01 Par Value

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes x No o

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes o No x

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No o

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes x No o

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§232.405) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. x

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company or an emerging growth company.
+See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company," in Rule 12b-2 of the Exchange Act.

+Large accelerated filer x

+Non-accelerated filer o

+Accelerated filer o

+Smaller reporting company o

+Emerging growth company o

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act o

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes o No x